dazinator/CrmDeploy/README.md

 # Multiple Plugin Steps?

-You can chain the .AndExecutesOn() methood to register multiple steps for your plugin.
+You can chain the .AndExecutesOn() method to register multiple steps for a plugin.

 For example, if you want to register your plugin on Create, Update and Delete of a contact you could use the following syntax: